-The necklace is one of the oldest forms of jewelry known to man - archaeologists have found samples made of shells that date back to 28,000 BC.
-And when it comes to names of necklace styles, they are as varied as their lengths.
+The necklace is one of the oldest forms of jewelry known to man.
+Archaeologists have found samples made of shells dating back as far as 28,000 BCE The names of necklace styles are often nearly as varied as their lengths.

-Learning the lingo - how a lavalier differs from a dog collar, for instance - can help tremendously when shopping for a vintage piece or even a new one, since these terms define pieces which continue to inspire design even today.
+Learning the lingo, like how a lavalier differs from a dog collar, can help tremendously when shopping for a vintage piece.
+They apply to new necklaces as well, since these terms define pieces which continue to inspire design even today.
 See these examples of necklaces styles and find the right one for your jewelry collection.

 01 of 11

 The name bayadère refers to a style of braided necklace composed of strings or strands of beads, usually seed pearls, twisted together.
 The pearls can be matching or multicolored.
 There are fewer strands in this style than in the torsade.
-Though it dates back to the 18th century, the style was especially popular around 1900, when the rope-like main necklace was often augmented with a pendant or tassel at the end.
+Though it dates back to the 18th century, the style was especially popular around 1900.
+During that time, the main rope-like necklace was often augmented with a pendant or tassel at the end.
 Simple bayadères were also a common gift to bridesmaids at fashionable Belle Époque weddings at the turn of the 20th century.

 02 of 11

-This is a type of large, dramatic necklace, circular or triangular in shape.
-It consists of a web-like mesh of metal, a base encrusted with stones, or multiple strands of stones which dangle at regular or uneven lengths for a fringe-like or cascading effect.
+The bib necklace is a large, dramatic piece of jewelry that is circular or triangular in shape.
+It consists of a web-like mesh of metal, a base encrusted with stones, or multiple strands of stones that dangle at regular or uneven lengths for a fringe-like or cascading effect.

-An extremely old style - variations have been found in 7th-century Greek and Roman jewelry - it has been revived periodically throughout history to accompany low cut evening gowns.
+Variations of the bib style have been found in seventh-century Greek and Roman jewelry.
+This extremely old style has been revived periodically throughout history to accompany low-cut evening gowns.
 Modern terminology classifies this as a type of "statement" necklace.
 Variations of bib necklaces include the fringe necklace or waterfall necklace.

 03 of 11

-The choker is a short necklace that fits snugly around the base of the neck, and may include a pendant affixed in the center or dangling just above the collarbone.
+The choker is a short necklace fitting snugly around the base of the neck and may include a pendant affixed in the center or dangling just above the collarbone.
 A very old style dating back to ancient Samaria, chokers can be composed entirely of beads or stones, usually of uniform size.

-Other variations include those with a ribbon encrusted with gems (lace was popular in the 18th century, black velvet in the 19th century), or stones set in a metal frame whether of the fine or costume jewelry variety.
-Chokers were originally narrow, but the band became increasingly wide in the late 19th and early 20th centuries.
+Other variations include those with a gem-encrusted ribbon.
+Lace was popular in the 18th century and black velvet in the 19th century.
+Alternatively, some chokers have stones set in a metal frame, whether of the fine or costume jewelry variety.
+Originally quite narrow, choker bands continued to widen throughout the late 19th and early 20th centuries.

 04 of 11